loopbackio/loopback.io/pages/en/lb2/Add-a-static-web-page.md

 {% include image.html file="5570648.png" alt="" %}

-Next: In [Add a custom Express route](/doc/{{page.lang}}/lb2/Add-a-custom-Express-route.html), you'll add a simple route handler in the same way you would in an Express application.
+{% include next.html content="In [Add a custom Express route](Add-a-custom-Express-route.html), you'll add a simple route handler in the same way you would in an Express application."
+%}